AllenDowney/EqualityWEF/HALE/data_inventory.md

 **Relevance**: Chronic respiratory diseases (including COPD, asthma, and other chronic lung conditions) are a major cause of death and may contribute significantly to the HALE gender gap.
 These diseases often have gender differences due to factors such as smoking patterns, occupational exposures, and environmental factors.
 This indicator provides comprehensive chronic respiratory disease death rates with better temporal coverage than WHO indicators.
 **Note**: Data includes separate male and female values, allowing for gender gap analysis.
 Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

+### Liver Disease (Cirrhosis and Other Chronic Liver Diseases) Death Rates (Downloaded)

+**Indicator**: Cirrhosis and other chronic liver diseases
+**Measure**: Deaths
+**Metric**: Rate (per 100,000 population)
+**Locations**: OECD countries
+**Age**: All ages
+**Sex**: Separate files for Male and Female

+**GBD Compare Tool Settings**:
+- Display: Cause
+- Cause: Cirrhosis and other chronic liver diseases
+- Measure: Deaths
+- Locations: OECD
+- Age: All
+- Sex: Both (downloaded separately as Male and Female)
+- Metric: Rate

+**Files**:
+- `data/ihme_liver_disease_deaths_male.csv`
+- `data/ihme_liver_disease_deaths_female.csv`

+**Status**: ✅ Downloaded and integrated into model
+**Relevance**: Liver disease (cirrhosis and other chronic liver diseases) is a significant cause of death and may contribute to the HALE gender gap.
+Men typically have higher rates of liver disease mortality than women, often due to higher alcohol consumption, hepatitis infections, and other risk factors.
+This indicator provides comprehensive liver disease death rates with excellent temporal coverage (1990-2023, 34 years) and good country coverage.
+Liver disease is often related to alcohol consumption, but also includes non-alcoholic causes such as viral hepatitis, non-alcoholic fatty liver disease, and other chronic liver conditions.
+**Note**: Data includes separate male and female values, allowing for gender gap analysis.
+Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

 ### Unintentional Injuries Death Rates (Downloaded)

 **Indicator**: Unintentional injuries